jumon/whisper-finetuning/README.md

 ```
 For all available options, see `python run_finetuning.py --help`.

-### 3. Evaluate the model
+### 3. Transcribe audio files
-You can transcribe audio files and calculate a metric such as WER (Word Error Rate) using the finetuned model:
+You can transcribe audio files using the finetuned model by running the command:
 ```
-python run_evaluation.py --audio-dir <path-to-test-audio-dir> --transcript-dir <path-to-test-transcript-dir> --save-dir <output-dir> --language <language-of-your-data> --metric WER --model <path-to-finetuned-model>
+python transcribe.py --audio-dir <path-to-audio-dir-to-transcribe> --save-dir <output-dir> --language <language-of-your-data> --model <path-to-finetuned-model>
 ```
-If you only want to transcribe audio files, you can omit the `--transcript-dir` option and `--metric` option like this:
+Alternatively, you can use the original [whisper command](https://github.com/openai/whisper#command-line-usage) with the `--model <path-to-finetuned-model>` option to transcribe audio files using the finetuned model.

+### 4. Calculate a metric
+To calculate a metric such as Word Error Rate (WER), use the transcripts generated in the previous step along with the ground truth transcripts by running the command:
 ```
-python run_evaluation.py --audio-dir <path-to-test-audio-dir> --save-dir <output-dir> --language <language-of-your-data> --model <path-to-finetuned-model>
+python calculate_metric.py --recognized-dir <path-to-recognized-transcript-dir> --transcript-dir <path-to-ground-truth-transcript-dir> --metric WER
 ```
-For all available options, see `python run_evaluation.py --help`.
+For all available options, see `python calculate_metric.py --help`.